Hearing

 Representation by lawyer prohibited

-When the sole object of the application is the recovery a small claim (less than $15,000), a lawyer cannot represent a party to a dispute before the Tribunal administratif du logement.
+When the sole object of the application is the recovery a small claim ($15,000 or less, not including interest), a lawyer cannot represent a party to a dispute before the Tribunal administratif du logement.